How to apply to UK universities from the US

-These will vary depending on which degree you wish to study, and which universities you would like to apply to.
+It is also important you make sure you meet all the necessary requirements to be successful, and these will vary depending on which degree you wish to study, and which universities you would like to apply to.

 Once you have made these choices, it’s important to check the website or prospectus for each university to see whether you meet their minimum entry requirements.

 As you are applying from the U.S., universities in the UK will usually recognise and accept the High School Diploma, SAT and AP tests.

 If the exact entry requirements for USA students are not completely clear on the university’s website, contact their admissions department directly by phone or email, and they will clarify this for you.

 You will also need a visa to study in the UK (normally a Tier 4 student visa), since your degree course will last longer than 6 months.